Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: AI-NTN Integration: Challenges

 \subsection{Lack of Generalization}

 As data-driven ML approaches are used to train ML algorithms, it can be difficult to generalize these algorithms to different scenarios.
 Trained models are able to capture the characteristics of the training data, but this does not always guarantee successful performance with test data due to the varying nature of NTNs.
 A model trained for a specific scenario may not be successful in another, and may not be able to adapt to different NTN scenarios.
 Even if the model has not encountered certain scenario features during training, it is desirable to have a model that is generalizable and performs well in any context.
-Developing such models is one of the biggest challenges of the NTN domain within the ML field.
+Developing such models is one of the biggest challenges of the NTN domain due to their high network complexity.
+As there are no theoretical performance bounds for these empirical ML models, unpredictable performance drops can occur while deploying in the real environment.